 - Dissemination, exploitation and communication (work package 5)

 The project started on November 1, 2015 with a project duration of 54 months.

 RELENT´s overall mission is to

 - understand common mechanisms of diseases and their relevance in co-morbidities thereby transforming the clinical outcome for patients with severe autoimmune and inflammatory diseases, and to

 - provide the scientific underpinning by closing the knowledge gap in common mechanisms of disease.
 This should result in a more individualized and thus safer and more effective management for severe autoimmune and inflammatory disease.

-The RELENT project will analyse data from a variety of measurements (clinical, serological, genetic, transcriptomic) and thus develop new biomarkers for these diseases.
+The RELENT project will combine clinical, serological, genetic, and transcriptomic to develop new biomarkers for these diseases.
 These should allow the tailoring of the most efficacious treatment to each patient with a chronic autoimmune disease.

 News and Events